HughKeenan/CherryPicker/README.md

 ## Hypothesis

 - Our hypothesis is that leaves where mildew is present show a pattern of pale spots on the leaf.

-We intend to validate this hypothesis by examining the data provided, and if all images marked as having mildew present show this characteristic, we may assume the hypothesis is validated.
+Powdery mildew presents itself as a pattern of white patches on leaves where the fungal infection is present.

+### Validation

+We intend to validate this by conducting a study of the image data provided by the client.
+We will create an average image of both healthy and infected leaves.
+Once compared we hope to be able to distinguish visually between the two using the ML model.

+The below images show a selection of healthy leaves:

+And leaves where powdery mildew is present:

+Below also are the average and variability images for both kinds of leaves.

+From the photographs, it appears that the hypothesis is correct and there is a visual difference.
+We may therefore consider the hypothesis validated.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks